MarkEdmondson1234/measurementProtocol/README.md

 ## Usage

-Documentation on `googleAnalyticsR` dev website: https://code.markedmondson.me/googleAnalyticsR/dev/articles/measurement-protocol-v2.html
+See the documentation on the `measurementProtocol` website: https://code.markedmondson.me/measurementProtocol/

 You need a [GA4 account](https://support.google.com/analytics/answer/10089681?hl=en) to send the hits to.